jabirali/fish-abbrfile/README.md

 	as: apt search
 	ah: apt help

-Personally, I like this approach better than "universal variables", and cleaner than lists of `abbr` commands.
-If you agree, this is available via [`fisher`][1]:
+Personally, I find this approach easier to maintain across machines than dealing with "universal variables", and cleaner than maintaining lists of `abbr` commands.
+If you agree, this plugin is easily installable via [`fisher`][1]:

 	fisher add jabirali/fish-abbrfile